-14 Source: "Hotel Room Occupancy Report - Dec 2010", Research, Hong Kong Tourism Board.
+[-] Dec 2010", Research, Hong Kong Tourism Board and Colliers International.

 The tourism industry forms a major part of Hong Kong's gross domestic product, with support from the Government enhancing the appeal of Hong Kong as an international convention, exhibition and tourism capital.
-The Government also has been making continuous investments in infrastructure, as well as tourist- and travel-related facilities, which support Hong Kong as a travel destination and regional hub.
+The Government also has been making continuous investments in infrastructure, as well as tourist and travel related facilities, which support Hong Kong as a travel destination and regional hub.
 They are listed below:

-- The expansion of the Hong Kong Convention and Exhibition Centre which was completed in April 2009. - The planning and commencement of major infrastructure development projects, such as Guangzhou-Shenzhen-Hong Kong Express Rail Link, Hong Kong-Zhuhai-Macao Bridge, Hong Kong-Shenzhen Airport Rail Link, Hong Kong-Shenzhen Joint Development of the Lok Ma Chau Loop, West Kowloon Cultural District and Kai Tak Development. - The opening of the new SkyPier at HKIA providing high-speed ferries connecting to eight ports in the Mainland with a maximum capacity of eight million passengers annually. - The completion of 10 additional air cargo parking stands and a planned new air cargo terminal scheduled to open in 2013 with the capacity to handle 2.6 million tons of cargo. - The midfield development project of HKIA, in which the \$7 billion Phase 1 development will include the building of a new midfield concourse with 20 aircraft parking stands, a new cross-field taxiway and the extension of the existing automated people mover to the midfield concourse.
-The Phase 1 midfield development project is expected to be completed in 2015. - The improvement and expansion of tourist attractions such as Ocean Park and Hong Kong Disneyland. - The development of a new cruise terminal at the former Kai Tak runway with two berths, which can accommodate the largest cruise vessel in the world. - Relaxation of the entry regulations to Hong Kong allowing Russian visitors to enter Hong Kong visa-free, oneyear multiple entry permits for Shenzhen residents and for eligible non-Shenzhen residents, and the expansion of the Individual Visit Scheme covering 49 Mainland cities. - The success of creating a marketing platform "Hong Kong Food and Wine Year" and promoting Hong Kong as Asia's wine and gourmet centre in the long run.
+- The expansion of the Hong Kong Convention and Exhibition Centre which was completed in April 2009. - The planning and commencement of major infrastructure development projects, such as Guangzhou-Shenzhen-Hong Kong Express Rail Link, Hong Kong-Zhuhai-Macao Bridge, Hong Kong-Shenzhen Airport Rail Link, Hong Kong-Shenzhen Joint Development of the Lok Ma Chau Loop, West Kowloon Cultural District and Kai Tak Development. - The opening of the new SkyPier at HKIA providing high-speed ferries connecting to eight ports in the Mainland, with a maximum capacity of eight million passengers annually. - The completion of 10 additional air cargo parking stands and a planned new air cargo terminal scheduled to open in 2013 with the capacity to handle 2.6 million tons of cargo. - The midfield development project of HKIA, in which the \$9 billion Phase 1 development will include the building of a five-level midfield concourse with 20 aircraft parking stands, a cross-field taxiway and the extension of the existing automated people mover to the midfield concourse.
+The Phase 1 midfield development project is expected to be completed by the end of 2015, and will be able to handle 10 million more passengers per annum. - The improvement and expansion of tourist attractions such as Ocean Park and Hong Kong Disneyland. - The development of a new cruise terminal at the former Kai Tak runway with two berths, which can accommodate the largest cruise vessel in the world. - Relaxation of the entry regulations to Hong Kong allowing Russian visitors to enter Hong Kong visa-free, oneyear multiple entry permits for Shenzhen residents and for eligible non-Shenzhen residents, and the expansion of the Individual Visit Scheme covering 49 Mainland cities. - The success of creating a marketing platform in 2011 "Hong Kong Food and Wine Year" and promoting Hong Kong as Asia's wine and gourmet centre in the long run.

-Looking ahead, hotel room demand in Hong Kong during 2011 is expected to improve, which will have a positive impact on hotel performance.
+Looking ahead, notwithstanding uncertainty in the global economic environment, hotel room demand in Hong Kong during 2012 is expected to be strong, which will have a positive impact on hotel performance.